 Fanny Appleton Pedestrian Bridge

-Floating amidst the tree-lined Charles River Esplanade, Boston’s new Frances “Fanny” Appleton Pedestrian Bridge blends sculptural ingenuity with historic preservation.
-Named for Henry Wadsworth Longfellow’s wife, the Fanny Appleton Pedestrian Bridge is a curvilinear, ribbon-like steel bridge consisting of 550 feet of continuous girders supported by a signature tubular arch span that gracefully branches to a scenic overlook plaza and curved stairs.
-With no center piers, the bridge appears to float over Storrow Drive, connecting pedestrians to Boston’s most treasured sites and offering stunning views of the restored Longfellow Bridge.
+Floating above the tree-lined Charles River Esplanade, Boston’s Frances “Fanny” Appleton Pedestrian Bridge marries sculptural elegance with functional urban connectivity.
+Named for the wife of poet Henry Wadsworth Longfellow, the curvilinear, ribbon‑like structure features 550 feet of continuous steel girders supported by a signature tubular arch.
+With its sweeping form, graceful branching pathways, scenic overlook plaza and curved stair connections – and without a single center pier – the bridge appears to hover above Storrow Drive, providing pedestrians with seamless access to some of Boston’s most iconic destinations while framing dramatic views of the restored Longfellow Bridge.

-In addition to its impact on the community, this bridge program was well-decorated by the AEC industry, earning accolades from the International Bridge Conference, American Institute of Steel Construction, National Steel Bridge Alliance and American Council of Engineering Companies.
+• Multiple industry honors from the International Bridge Conference, American Institute of Steel Construction, National Steel Bridge Alliance and American Council of Engineering Companies

 Floating above Boston’s historic Charles River Esplanade, a pedestrian bridge merges structural ingenuity with inclusive access.